-In this tutorial, I will start by a brief introduction about Vim for those who don’t know it really well, and directly jump to the installation part.
-At the end, I’ll give you a few tips to get started if you are not familiar with it.
+In this tutorial, I will start with a brief introduction about Vim for those who don’t know it really well and jump to installation.
+At the end of the article, I’ll give you a few tips to get started if you are not familiar with it.

-I already gave you most of the information, so I’ll not repeat here, just add a bit of context.
+I already gave you most of the information, so I won’t repeat it here, I’ll just add a bit of context.

 Why is Vim no longer on Pi?

 I just want to start with a quick reminder about Vim/Vi on Raspberry Pi and on Linux systems in general.

-This text editor was installed by default on almost any Linux operating system.
-So, I learned with it and had rarely used nano before using Raspberry Pi all days (and most of you are in the same case if I understand correctly your feedbacks).
+This text editor was installed by default on almost every Linux operating system.
+So, I learned with it and had rarely used nano before using Raspberry Pi (and most of you are in the same case if I understand your feedback correctly).

-I started having some issues on Debian 9 (I think), when Vim will randomly add a “g” at the beginning of the file.
-There is a workaround, but it starts to annoy me each time I install a new server.
+I started having some issues on Debian 9 (I think) when Vim would randomly add a “g” at the beginning of the file.
+There is a workaround, but it started to annoy me every time I installed a new server.